iasenim/toyList/README.md

 ```

 _Disclammer_: I wrote these functions to help me to learn javascript.
 These functions are not
-meant to be useful.
+meant to be used in productn.
 Expect some weird behaviors if used outside of their domain, such as

 ```javascript
 cdr(() => 1)